Women and HIV

 - In Conclusion

-Over 35 years have passed since the first diagnosis of AIDS (Acquired Immune Deficiency Syndrome) in the US.
-While there were a handful of women among the first cases, AIDS was thought primarily to affect gay men.
+More than 35 years have passed since the first diagnosis of AIDS (Acquired Immune Deficiency Syndrome) in the US.
+While there were a handful of women among the first cases, AIDS was thought to mostly affect gay men.
 However, as the years passed, women have emerged as another group hard hit by the HIV/AIDS epidemic.
-Globally, women living with HIV (HIV+) account for half of all people living with HIV, and in many countries, HIV+ women outnumber HIV+ men.
+Globally, women living with HIV account for half of all people living with HIV, and in many countries, women living with HIV outnumber men living with HIV.
+Across the globe, transgender women (transwomen) are affected by HIV to a much greater degree than other groups.
+The proportion of transwomen living with HIV is estimated to be 49 times higher than the proportion of people living with HIV in the general adult population.

-Globally: The World Health Organization (WHO) estimates that almost 18 million adults living with HIV are women.
+The World Health Organization (WHO) estimates that almost 18 million adults living with HIV in 2014 were women.
 Although women account for approximately half of all people living with HIV worldwide, the percentage of women who are living with HIV varies widely among countries.
 Estimates suggest that one in three people living with HIV in the United Kingdom are women; almost four out of ten people living with HIV in India are women; and almost six in ten people living with HIV in sub-Saharan Africa are women.
-The Joint United Nations Programme on HIV/AIDS (UNAIDS) reports that, in 26 of 31 countries with generalized epidemics of HIV/AIDS, fewer than half of young women in these countries have correct and thorough knowledge about HIV.
+The Joint United Nations Programme on HIV/AIDS (UNAIDS) reports that only 21 percent of teen girls (ages 15 to 19) worldwide know enough about HIV to help them stay HIV-negative.

-Until recent years, little research had been done on women and HIV.
+Until recently, little research had been done on women and HIV.
 While many questions remain unanswered, available information shows that HIV affects men and women differently in some ways:

 - When women are first diagnosed, they tend to have lower viral loads (amount of HIV in the blood) compared to men who are newly diagnosed